 It is illegal to use water on even-numbered days for the sole purpose of watering plants, gardens, or lawns.

-You can read more about these laws and see the actual text here.
 If you find yourself detained for one of these laws, don’t stress out or be embarrassed.
 There is a bigger problem at play and you need someone who will represent you well.
 You will need someone who can understand these laws and knows how to defend you when you are against them.
 This means that you don’t want someone fresh out of law school or someone who isn’t experienced in Rhode Island laws.
 You need someone with a lot of knowledge in this field so that you aren’t given a second-rate defense.
 This is not something that just anyone can do, so make sure that you have someone who will take care of you.